 Don't toss that!
 5 items that should never go in the trash

 Every day, each person in the U.S. generates an average of 4.9 pounds of trash, according to the Environmental Protection Agency (EPA).
 We tend to toss out just about anything, from half-eaten meals to worn-out tennis shoes, but some items we regularly dispose of shouldn't be thrown into the trash.
-Have you ever wondered what to do with dead batteries, broken electronics, and burnt out light bulbs?
+Have you ever wondered what to do with dead batteries, broken electronics, and burnt-out light bulbs?

-Read on to find out which common household items often wrongfully end up the trash – and what you should do with them instead.
+Read on to find out which common household items often wrongfully end up in the trash – and what you should do with them instead.